geudde/attic-chest/pages/13.reference/01.porden/docs.md

 So bright it shone, its soft and silky fold

-Was like a wave around their armour roll'd ;
+Was like a wave around their armour roll'd;

 " This scarf," she said, " shall bid the flames retire,

-" And guard you safe amid surrounding fire ; 700
+" And guard you safe amid surrounding fire; 700

 " Oh! may success on all your steps attend,